elvis-onobo/heroku-laravel-deployment/readme.md

 If you don't remove the quotes, Heroku may not append the public/ directive.

 Clear your cache.
-This is because the is an anticipated issue where a Laravel package class will not be found.
+This is because there is an anticipated issue where a Laravel package class will not be found.

 ``` php artisan cache:clear ```